 Previous research has shown that some children with ASD have antibodies in their blood that prevent folate (vitamin B9) from getting to the brain, causing a deficiency.
 Folinic acid, also known as leucovorin calcium, is a reduced folate that can bypass those antibodies, allowing it to reach the brain.

-Dr. Frye’s clinical trial is investigating whether treatment with leucovorin calcium can improve language and communication skills in children with ASD.
+The study investigated whether treatment with leucovorin calcium can improve language and communication skills in children with ASD.
 The first phase of the study is double blind, meaning that neither the families nor the research team know which children are getting the treatment and which are getting a placebo.

 A dramatic development

-So far, Dr. Frye’s clinical trial has shown promising results, including for Meghan.
+The study showed promising results, including for Meghan.
 In fact, the improvements in her language and communication skills were so remarkable that her family had little doubt that she was getting leucovorin calcium during the first phase of the study.
 During the second phase, both Meghan’s family and the research team knew that she was taking leucovorin calcium.

 “We were almost convinced she was taking [leucovorin calcium in the first phase] because we saw significant changes within two weeks of her starting the study,” Marie says.
 “It was pretty dramatic.”